 While in Berlin undertaking consultancy work for the French beauty company L’Oréal, I was introduced to Trevor Sorbie, Europe’s leading hair and wig stylist.
 His experience with his sister-in-law was similar to mine with my mother and as a result he had decided to set up a charity called My New Hair.
 This would train hairsylists to become specialists in helping people suffering hair loss and who needed to have a wig.

 That opportunity to train with Trevor Sorbie gave me the skill, knowledge and most importantly the confidence not only to help choose the right wigs for people but also to cut and colour them to a style that’s similar to how their own hair had been.

 I was honoured to be asked by the BBC if they could come to my hair salon in central Bristol and film Trevor helping me to learn the secrets of how to be a top wig stylist.
 Since then my reputation has grown, and various organisations such as oncology centres refer clients to me.

-Since the birth of my little girl I’ve decided to spend more time with her and – while I still work on a part-time basis in my partner’s salon – choosing, styling and cutting wigs has now become an important part of the work I do.
+Since the birth of my little girl I’ve decided to spend more time with her and – while I still work as a hairdresser from home – choosing, styling and cutting wigs has now become an important part of the work I do.